briancrink/accessedu/documentation/addendum/adherence.md

 4. Deep thinking necessitates boundless time in solitude.

-5. The correlative relevance of general intelligence has been found to be inclusive, therefore deploying the paradigm of common core, standardized testing, grading on the curve, gamifying learning, and artifical competition is unhealthy and deters learning.
+5. The correlative relevance of general intelligence has been found to be inconclusive among the scholars and intellectual groups, therefore deploying the paradigm of common core, standardized testing, grading on the curve, gamifying learning, and artifical competition is unhealthy and deters learning.

 6. The learn-to-work paradigm assumes students graduate with a degree as a market standard for employers to measure an acceptable level of competency so